How long will construction take?

 A licence allows someone (licensee) to do, use or utilise something for a specified time.
 Outside of that time it can be used by others.
 For example, a licensed council oval (or a portion of an oval) can only be used by the licensee at specified agreed times, outside of those times it is available to the community to use in total.

-What is the process for granting a 10-year licence over the potential cricket nets at the oval to the Club?
+What is the process for granting a 10-year licence over the oval to the Club?

 What is the difference between a licence and a liquor licence?